Building an enterprise knowledge repository with ZBrain: Engineered for intelligent search

 Listen to the article

 Modern enterprises are drowning in data.
-By 2025, the global datasphere is projected to reach 175 zettabytes, driven by diverse sources including enterprise SaaS applications, data warehouses, IoT feeds, and public datasets.
-Large organizations routinely use hundreds of SaaS apps – 447 on average for 10,000+ employee firms – each a silo of valuable information.
+By 2025, global data storage is expected to exceed 200 zettabytes, driven by diverse sources, including enterprise SaaS applications, data warehouses, IoT feeds, and public datasets.
 This explosion of data volume and variety creates a fragmented landscape where critical knowledge is scattered across CRM systems, file shares, data lakes, emails, and more.

 Key pain points have emerged in this landscape:

-Data silos and poor discovery: Information is isolated in different systems, making discovery tedious.
-Enterprise knowledge workers spend roughly 20-30% of their week searching for or re-creating information that already exists.
-For example, a study found that over 20 hours per week per employee are wasted on searching, plus additional hours spent duplicating work due to findability failures.
+• Data silos and poor discovery: Information is isolated in different systems, making discovery tedious.
+Enterprise knowledge workers spend roughly 9.3 hours of their week searching for or re-creating information that already exists.
+For example, a study found that that close to 70 percent of employees spend upwards of 20 hours a week chasing information across different technologies instead of doing their job.
 This not only harms productivity but also leads to inconsistent decisions when teams can’t find the latest data.

 Solving these challenges yields significant business benefits.
 Studies highlight the significant Return On Investment (ROI) from semantic knowledge repositories.
-Forrester’s Total Economic Impact (TEI) studies have demonstrated an ROI of over 300% over a three-year period when deploying modern enterprise search and knowledge graph platforms.
-Organizations have reported significant returns from implementing AI-powered search and enterprise knowledge graph solutions.
+Organizations can achieve significant returns by implementing AI-powered search and enterprise knowledge graph solutions.
 These tools have enabled faster project delivery, reduced infrastructure costs, and improved overall productivity.
 By accelerating analytics development and reducing the time teams spend on data preparation, enterprises are realizing measurable gains in efficiency and decision-making speed.
 These improvements directly address the pain points: breaking down silos, improving findability, and reducing manual effort.

 The business case for an enterprise knowledge repository, such as ZBrain’s, is compelling.
 It is designed to unify siloed data into a single source of information, enabling semantic search that understands context (not just keywords).
 This article offers a comprehensive, step-by-step guide to building such a repository using ZBrain’s architecture, covering data ingestion, storage, semantic indexing, search techniques, security and governance, and best practices for scaling.